GSA/digitalgov-pra/_pages/burden/activities.md

 *	Will there be additional training for actual reporting and recordkeeping methods?

 ## Searching data sources
-*	Are there public or private data sources respondents can use to respond to the collection?
+*	Are there public or private data sources that respondents can use to respond to the collection?
 *	What would be the cost of creating new data sources?

 ## Completing and reviewing collected information